anand0xff/astroscholars22_anand/README.md

 * Laser stable setup to illuminate pinholes, take data
 * Crop of full res images made with 5 pinholes (native pixel size)
 * Fits files of RGB "slices" of above
-* JPGs of full frame, but smaller resolution (rebinned)
 * R & B laser illumination of pinholes
-* Crop of full res images made with 5 pinholes (native pixel size)
-* Fits files of RGB "slices" of above
-* JPGs of full frame, but smaller resolution (rebinned)

 Fraunhofer diffraction.